 CentOS Web Panel

-As you can see that the dashboard has the host of information about the server it's installed on.
-You can monitor all the server processes, server stats such as RAM and Swap being consumed by the system, filesystem usage, and services running on the server such as Apache, SSH, Database server, mail server and so on.
+As you can see, the dashboard has a host of information about its installed server.
+You can monitor all the server processes, server stats such as RAM and Swap being consumed by the system, filesystem usage, and services running on the server such as Apache, SSH, Database server, mail server, and so on.

-In the sidebar, there are a lot of options from the panel settings to firewall setup and DNS management.
-So let's start the installation.
+There are many options from the panel settings to firewall setup and DNS management in the sidebar.
+So let’s start the installation.

 Prerequisites to setting up CentOS Web panel

-There are few things that you should follow to successfully set up the panel.
+There are a few things that you should follow to successfully set up the panel.

 Static IP Address

-If for some reasons you can't get the static IP address from your ISP then you can use VPS.
-VPS are the virtual private servers.
+If for some reason you can’t get the static IP address from your ISP then you can use VPS.
 I have talked about VPS in a separate article.
 I have also listed some VPS providers that you may want to go with.
-With VPS you also get a static IP address so you don't have to think of getting one from your ISP.
+With VPS you also get a static IP address so you don’t have to think of getting one from your ISP.

 And that’s it.
 If you have filled all the above requirements, then you will have your server up and running in just half an hour or so (depends on internet speed).